Yom Kippur War

-When Sadat protested alleged Israeli truce violations, Israel said that Egyptian troops had fired first, William B. Quandt noted that regardless of who fired the first post-ceasefire shot, it was the israeli Army that was advancing beyond the October 22 ceasefire lines.
+When Sadat protested alleged Israeli truce violations, Israel said that Egyptian troops had fired first, William B. Quandt noted that regardless of who fired the first post-ceasefire shot, it was the Israeli Army that was advancing beyond the October 22 ceasefire lines.

 Adan resumed his attack on October 23.
 Israeli troops finished the drive south, captured the last ancillary road, and encircled the Egyptian Third Army east of the Suez Canal.

-The Israelis then transported enormous of military equipment across the canal, which Egypt claimed was in violation of the ceasefire.
+The Israelis then transported enormous military equipment across the canal, which Egypt claimed was in violation of the ceasefire.